To Be Changed: The exact form of the following functionality is being redesigned, and will change over time.

 Such encoding is chosen to cater to possible future extensions.
 Not all possible rounding modes offer numerical analysis merit, as such some of the combinations are not valid on some implementations.

-Tentative Note: The exact form of the following functionality is not yet ultimately decided, and may change over time.
+To Be Changed: The exact form of the following functionality is being redesigned, and will change over time.

 // Tests for exceptions